• Menu

 Here is the summary of what I suggest you use:

-• Satin or eggshell finish, not flat or semi-gloss
+• Eggshell finish, not flat or semi-gloss

-• Clean and prep the surface with TSP substitute like Krud Kutter
+• Clean and prep the surface with TSP substitute like Krud Kutter and allow to thoroughly dry

 • Sand down or cut away any wallpaper that is bubbling or rippled due to age